 How often should you service your pool?

 Experts recommend that you get a professional once every spring for maintenance purposes.
-However, you can go up to three years with proper care and maintenance before needing any help.
+However, you can purchase pool covers to keep debris from entering the pool, and with regular care and maintenance, it can last up to three years before requiring assistance.
 Many owners, however, still choose to hire a professional once every spring just in case they need additional expertise or if there’s an issue that needs to get solved immediately.

 How long does it take for them to fix your pool?